10 Signs of an Ulcer You Should Never Ignore

 Your appetite went MIA

-Another less common, but possible, ulcer symptom is weight loss, per the National Institute of Diabetes and Digestive and Kidney Diseases.
-You may notice your appetite is off and stomach discomfort makes it hard to eat.
+Another less common, but possible, ulcer symptom is weight loss.
+You may notice your appetite is off, and stomach discomfort makes it hard to eat.
 This drop in food intake, combined with occasional vomiting, may lead to unexpected weight loss.
 Don’t miss these other serious health conditions that cause unexpected weight loss.

 You’re feeling weirdly hungry